mantidproject/mantid/docs/source/algorithms/MuonMaxent-v1.rst

 This algorithm calculates a single frequency spectrum from the time domain spectra recorded by multiple groups/detectors.

 The time domian data :math:`D_k(t)`, where :math:`t` is time and :math:`k` is the spectrum number, has associated errors :math:`E_k(t)`.
-If the number of points chosen is greater than the number of time domain sata points then extra points are added with infinite errors.
+If the number of points chosen is greater than the number of time domain data points then extra points are added with infinite errors.
 The time domain data prior to :code:`FirstGoodTime` also have their errors set to infinity.
 The algorithm will produce the frequency spectra :math:`f(\omega)` and this is assumed to be real and positive.
 The upper limit of the frequency spectra is determined by :code:`MaxField`.
 The maximum frequency, :math:`\omega_\mathrm{max}` can be less than the Nyquist limit :math:`\frac{\pi}{\delta T}` if the instrumental frequency response function for
 :math:`\omega>\omega_\mathrm{max}` is approximatley zero.
 The inital estimate of the frequency spectrum is flat.